 We can learn through the Ki exercises to obtain a calm mind and relaxed body enabling our power to be fully extended.
 Rather than depending solely on pills or doctors for common ailments, we can help ourselves through specific exercises, breathing and meditation and so create a happier life.

 The teaching method has been specially developed by Sensei Williams.
-This allows students to relate with greater ease what is being taught on the mat in the Dojo to the outside world and into the students daily life.
+This allows students to relate with greater ease what is being taught on the mat to the outside world and into the students daily life.